Socialcap-app/socialcap-site/README.md

 # Socialcap site

-The Svelte project used to develop, build and deployt the [socialcap.app](https://socialcap.app) landing site.
+The Svelte project used to develop, build and deploy the [socialcap.app](https://socialcap.app) landing site.

 ### Install
 TODO